wajahatiqbal22/env-config-validator/CONTRIBUTING.md

-# Contributing to env-schema-validator
+# Contributing to env_schema_validator

-Thank you for your interest in contributing to env-schema-validator!
+Thank you for your interest in contributing to env_schema_validator!
 This document provides guidelines and information for contributors.

 ## Development Setup